Scarlett Johansson reacts to the return of Downey Jr in the film, from the Marvel comics

 Recommended content:

 There is a lot of time, and the Deadline pointed out in the report that Robert Downey, Jr. returning as Iron Man for a scene, the Black Widow, in a small role.
 It would be perfectly possible, given that the story takes place in Captain America: Civil War, Avengers: Infinite War.
 In a recent interview with Parade, the actress Scarlett Johansson, was asked about the rumor of the return of Downey Jr’s. in the Black Widow.
-But it surpasses Spider-Man, and it may become the new hero of the Avengers
+Captain America is the father of the children of the Left?
+The head of Marvel-reply

 The site reported that, when questioned about this, she “just laughed,” not confirming nor denying anything.
 She chose to comment on his start in the MCU: “When I first started in ” Iron Man 2, I didn’t know how the audience would react to my interpretation of it.”
 Speaking specifically about the Black Widow, the actress said: “it Is a movie about forgiving oneself and accepting the decisions that are made by you.
 It’s more in-depth than anything we’ve done in the past.”
 For some time now, the Robert Downey, Jr. he commented to Entertainment Tonight if she would return: “it Would be nice if they just notify you, if you had to do something.
 For all you know, this could be an interview, a fake.”
 The Black widow will arrive in theaters on October 29.
-Agents of SHIELD: Here’s why Marvel cancelled it is his most successful series
+The captain already was, Marvel comics you can give to shield himself for Bucky in the [SPOILER]

 See also: